About The Mob Museum

 Location and Building History

 Envisioned by former Las Vegas Mayor Oscar Goodman, constructing the Museum enabled the City to rehabilitate and preserve the historic U.S. Post Office and federal courthouse, a building that is on the National Register of Historic Places with national significance as a result of being a site of the Kefauver Committee Hearings.
 One of the national U.S. Senate Kefauver Committee hearings, convened to expose organized crime in America, was held in the building’s courtroom on November 15, 1950.
 Meticulously rehabilitated to its original beauty, the building is significant not only for its Depression Era, Neoclassical architecture reminiscent of the period in which it was built, but also for the historic events that unfolded inside of it.
-The 41,000-square-foot Mob Museum includes approximately 17,000 square feet of exhibition space on three floors in addition to a specialty retail store, special event areas, educational areas and office space.
+The 41,000-square-foot Mob Museum also includes a specialty retail store, special event areas, educational areas and office space.
+The visitor begins on the third floor and flows down to the lower floors.

 All in the Family… and the Feds

 Artifacts integrated throughout the Museum’s interactive exhibits provide an insider’s look into many of organized crime’s biggest names, including Alphonse Capone, Dion O’Bannion, George Moran, Charlie “Lucky” Luciano, Meyer Lansky, Ben Siegel, Sam Giancana, Joe Bonanno, Frank “Lefty” Rosenthal, Mickey Cohen, Tony Spilotro, John Gotti and Whitey Bulger.
 The Museum worked with the FBI and many famous undercover agents who made a career of fighting the Mob, including legendary agent Joe Pistone who infiltrated the Mob posing as a small-time jewel thief, Donnie Brasco; and Cuban-born Jack Garcia who successfully ingrained himself into the Gambino family.
-Items and artifacts relating to law enforcement’s role in helping to eradicate and control the Mob, such as weapons and wiretapping tools, and crime scene photos, are also a part of The Mob Museum experience.
+Items and artifacts relating to law enforcement’s role in helping to eradicate and control the Mob are a part of The Mob Museum experience.

 World-Class Design and Creative Team